 A few more fun facts about where people live the longest:

 First, the five U.S. states with the highest life expectancy at birth are, in descending order:

 As for entire countries with the highest life expectancy at birth, the top five are:

 Longevity Myths Debunked

-According to the researchers for Blue Zones and the Okinawa Centenarian Study, a handful of places that previously claimed to be exceptionally long-lived have since been proven not to be so — among them the former Soviet state of Georgia, the valley of Vicalbamba in Ecuador, and the Hunza Valley in Pakistan.
+According to the researchers for Blue Zones and the Okinawa Centenarian Study, a handful of places that previously claimed to be exceptionally long-lived have since been proven not to be so — among them the valley of Vicalbamba in Ecuador, the former Soviet state of Georgia, and the Hunza Valley in Pakistan.
 Researchers found that age exaggeration is common, and many people simply do not know their ages for certain.
 Not only that, birth records aren’t always tracked.